 I first decided to seek advanced training in Endodontics when I served as an Associate Dentist in my native India, not long after finishing dental school in my country.
 I took her place when our associate performing endodontic treatments left the clinic.
 At first, I was nervous, but with each new patient to which I administered an endodontic procedure, my confidence grew along with my growing passion for this area of dentistry.
 Soon, I fell in love with the challenge of looking for extra canals, negotiating through calcified canals, and completing challenging cases.

 When I entered the Advanced Standing DDS Program at XXXX University, it seemed that the more I learned about endodontics, the more there was to learn.
 I especially appreciate the support of my mentor Dr. XXXX, Chair of the Endodontics Department at XXXX.
 As a result of his leadership, I listened to diverse guest lectures by renowned endodontists.
-Under Dr. XXXX’s guidance, I had the privilege of assisting with a retreatment case.
+Under Dr. XXXX’s guidance, I was privileged to assist with a retreatment case.
 I also discovered exciting technological advantages, like microscopes, which would allow me to perform endodontic treatments more perfectly.
 Perfection seemed within my reach for the first time, and I gave it my all.

 For the past two years since graduation, I have continued to learn from the pioneers as part of the online AAE community in Endodontics.
 I have also been taking CE courses from the AAE Live Learning Center and participating in the annual meetings of the AAE in 2017 & 2018.

 I am also enrolled in pre-specialty Endodontic training at the University XXXX, studying everything from pulp biology to surgery.
-I hope to complete my didactic curriculum, which will prepare me for my endodontic residency to hit the ground running in the program with respect to clinical research.
-When I attended the annual session of the American Association of Endodontists last month, every lecture revealed important nuances that stayed with me.
-I think about them with great frequency, hungry for the prospect of being able to learn more and more from teachers on the cutting edge, becoming an integrated part of the Endodontics community, all of us harnessing our energy together for the achievement of the best possible outcomes for our patients.
+I hope to complete my didactic curriculum, which will prepare me for my endodontic residency to hit the ground running in the program for clinical research.
+When I attended the annual American Association of Endodontists session last month, every lecture revealed important nuances that stayed with me.
+I think about them with great frequency, hungry for the prospect of learning more and more from teachers on the cutting edge, becoming an integrated part of the Endodontics community, all of us harnessing our energy together to achieve the best possible outcomes for our patients.
 Endodontics represents, first and foremost, a way to bring healing to patients, but I also seek a lifelong engagement with research and would be most honored to teach at some point in my career.